ibm-cloud-docs/gateway-appliance/managing-permissions-and-device-access.md

 6. Use the devices table to grant a user access to specific, individual devices.
 7. Click **Set**.

-In order to see specific devices, you must already have the correct permissions enabled on the permissions tab.
+To see specific devices, you must already have the correct permissions enabled on the permissions tab.
 If you do not, no devices will be listed.
 {: tip}

 ## Next steps